circleci/circleci-docs/jekyll/_cci2/language-haskell.md

       - image: fpco/stack-build:lts
 ```

-We are now set to run `stack` commands in our environment.
+We are now set to run the Haskell buidl tool `stack` in our environment.
 The remainder of our
 `config.yaml` file all falls under the `steps` key.

 Our first step is to run `checkout` to pull our repository's code down and set
 it up in our environment.

 Next we check if there are any dependencies that can be restored, enabling our
 build to speed up.
-Following that, we run `stack setup` to enable all the build
+Following that, we run `stack setup` to pull in the Haskell
-tools as per your `stack.yaml` and `package.yaml` config.
+compiler as specified in your `stack.yaml` config.

 {% raw %}